sendinblue/APIv3-python-library/docs/EmailCampaignsApi.md

 api_instance = sib_api_v3_sdk.EmailCampaignsApi(sib_api_v3_sdk.ApiClient(configuration))
-type = 'type_example' # str | Filter on the type of the campaigns (optional) status = 'status_example' # str | Filter on the status of the campaign (optional) start_date = 'start_date_example' # str | Mandatory if endDate is used.
+type = 'type_example' # str | Filter on the type of the campaigns (optional) status = 'status_example' # str | Filter on the status of the campaign (optional) start_date = '2013-10-20T19:20:30+01:00' # datetime | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) end_date = 'end_date_example' # str | Mandatory if startDate is used.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) end_date = '2013-10-20T19:20:30+01:00' # datetime | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) limit = 56 # int | Number of documents per page (optional) offset = 56 # int | Index of the first document in the page (optional)
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) limit = 500 # int | Number of documents per page (optional) (default to 500) offset = 0 # int | Index of the first document in the page (optional) (default to 0)

 try:
     # Return all your created campaigns